-Although the state is not required to offer workforce or job training to SNAP recipients, Nebraska has two: Next Step and Employment & Training (E&T).
-Next Step, which is a collaboration between the Department of Health and Human Services (DHHS) and the Department of Labor, offers job search and resume assistance, interview training, vouchers to buy interview clothing and childcare and other services.
-It is available to SNAP households with: no more than four people; a worker or someone recently unemployed (within 90 days); and at least one work-eligible member (a legal permanent resident or citizen).51 The program is currently only available to participants residing in Adams, Cheyenne, Hall, Lincoln, Madison, Platte and Scottsbluff counties, but is expected to expand to more counties in the future.52 E&T is run by DHHS and provides mostly job search training.
-It's run out of Buffalo County and serves only the surrounding counties at present, but DHHS is in the process of broadening its scope.
-Unlike Next Step, the only qualification to participate is enrollment in SNAP.53
+Each state is required to administer a SNAP Employment & Training Program, with the federal government matching 50% of the program's cost59.
+Nebraska has the Next Step Employment & Training (E&T), which is a collaboration between the Department of Health and Human Services (DHHS) and the Department of Labor.
+It offers job search and resume assistance, interview training, vouchers to buy interview clothing and childcare and other services and is available to SNAP households with: no more than four people; a worker or someone recently unemployed (within 90 days); and at least one workeligible member (a legal permanent resident or citizen)60.
+The program is currently only available to participants residing in or around Kearney, Columbus, Grand Island, North Platte, Scottsbluff, Sidney, Lexington, Norfolk, Hastings and Omaha, , with expansion to Lincoln in the works61.

-However, many Nebraskans who receive SNAP are already working: more than half of SNAP households (56%) had at least one member working and nearly 20% had at least two members working in 2017.54 A significant share of workers participating in SNAP work in service industries such as retail, hospitality and home health.
+However, many Nebraskans who receive SNAP are already working: 86% of SNAP households had at least one member working and 32% had at least two members working in 201963.
+A significant share of workers participating in SNAP work in service industries such as retail, hospitality and home health.
 These types of jobs are likely to have low wages (see below), few benefits and unpredictable or seasonal hours.
 SNAP can supplement low and fluctuating pay and help workers get by during periods of unemployment or limited hours.